 Beneath are the taxi prices (starting at the cruise terminal) for 2 passengers, each additional passenger is US$5:

 A sightseeing taxis tour for 2 passengers for 3 hours will cost you $90 dollars and $25 extra for each additional person.

 There are plenty of busses that run between Philipsburg and Marigot.
 The buses depart at back street (one of the 2 main streets in Philipsburg).
 The fare is 2 to 3 US dollar.

 No need to worry.
 If you are going from the Dutch into French side and back there is no border control or anything like that.
-We don’t even recommend taking you passport.
+We don’t even recommend taking your passport.

-St. Martin is the best shopping port in the Caribbean.
+Shopping St. Martin is the best shopping port in the Caribbean.
 There are hundreds of duty free stores and the discounts are great.
 Start your shopping day at Front street in the heart of Philipsburg.

 Find free wifi with a purchase at one of the cafe’s and restaurants at the cruise terminal.
 There is also an internet cafe at the cruise terminal.

-There are lots is beaches nearby.
+There are lots of beaches nearby.
 The most popular and convenient one is the Great Bay beach.
 It is right in town at the main boulevard.
 It is within sight of the ship, in the city centre and there are lots of facilities.
 Other popular beaches are not within walking distance, but if you are willing to take a taxi we can recommend Dawn beach, Mullet Bay Beach or Orient Beach.